Pulang Pisau Regency

 Pulang Pisau Regency (Kabupaten Pulang Pisau) is one of the thirteen regencies which comprise the Central Kalimantan Province on the island of Kalimantan (Borneo), Indonesia.
 It was created on 10 April 2002 from what were previously the southwest districts of Kapuas Regency.
-The town of Pulang Pisau is the capital of Pulang Pisau Regency.
-The land area of Pulang Pisau Regency is 9,650.86 km^{2}, and its population was 120,062 at the 2010 Census (an increase from 111,488 at the previous Census in 2000) and 134,499 at the 2020 Census; the official estimate as at mid 2023 was 138,119 (comproisong 71,789 males and 66,410 females).
+The town of Pulang Pisau (with 7,082 inhabitants as at mid 2024) is the administrative capital of Pulang Pisau Regency.
+The land area of Pulang Pisau Regency is 9,650.86 km^{2}, and its population was 120,062 at the 2010 Census (an increase from 111,488 at the previous Census in 2000) and 134,499 at the 2020 Census; the official estimate as at mid 2025 was 140,780 (comprising 72,920 males and 67,860 females).

 Administrative districts

-Pulang Pisau Regency consists of eight districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+Pulang Pisau Regency consists of eight districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The two most northerly districts (Kahayan Tengah and Banama Tingang) are upstream on the Kahayan River, and are physically almost separated from the rest of the regency.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 95 rural desa and 4 urban kelurahan), and its postal codes.